Momansi96/reading-notes/Read02.md

 2- You stage the modified file.
 3- Then, you commit staged changes.

-### Some of thr comandes to use :
+### Some of the commandes to use :

-1- Check File Status: you can do that by using comand (git status).
+1- Check File Status: you can do that by using the command (git status).

-2- Tracking and Staging a New File :
+2- Tracking and Staging a Newfile :
-  - single file: you can do that by using comand (git add file name).
+  - single file: you can do that by using the command (git add file name).
-  - all files:  you can do that by using comand (git add *).
+  - all files:  you can do that by using the command (git add *).

-3- Commiting a file: you can do that by using comand (git commit -m "why are you making a change").
+3- Committing a file: you can do that by using the command (git commit -m "why are you making a change").

-4- Pushing changes: you can do that by using comand (git push origin main).
+4- Pushing changes: you can do that by using the command (git push origin main).

-That is some of the feutures existing in **Git**.
+Those are some of the  features existing in **Git**.

 And for any more help head to the [link](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/#6_2).